Leeds United 1-0 Sheffield Wednesday

 Owls striker Jordan Rhodes had a chance to equalise after Souleymane Doukara fouled Sam Hutchinson, but Green pushed his spot-kick onto the post.

-Wednesday remain sixth, six points above seventh-placed Fulham, who face in-form Cardiff at 15:00 GMT.
+Wednesday remain sixth, five points above seventh-placed Fulham, who drew 2-2 at Cardiff City on Saturday.

 A game of few chances was settled by a simple finish by Wood, who has found the net in 21 separate competitive games for Leeds this season.